-Most influential for the rating are the issues around leakage accounting (OE12 to OE15) that are likely to lead to significant overestimation of emission reductions or removals and apply to a high number of projects.
-Moreover, the impacts of the various flexibilities in establishing the baseline (OE6 to OE8) are difficult to assess but likely also lead to significant overestimation of emission reductions or removals.
-Other sources of potential overestimation include the universal application of a default value of 0.5 for the fraction of carbon in the biomass (OE5), the option to exclude various emission sources or carbon pools (OE1 to OE4), the risk of adverse selection (OE9) and unaccounted leakage (OE11).
+Most influential for the rating are the issues around leakage accounting (OE8 to OE12) that are likely to lead to significant overestimation of emission reductions or removals and apply to a high number of projects.
+Moreover, the impacts of the various flexibilities in establishing the baseline (OE7) are difficult to assess but likely also lead to significant overestimation of emission reductions or removals.
+Other sources of potential overestimation include the universal application of a default value of 0.5 for the fraction of carbon in the biomass (OE5), the flexibility for projects to choose the biomass estimation method (OE6), and the exclusion the of various emission sources or carbon pools (OE1 to

+OE4).
 The methodology also includes provisions that may lead to underestimation.
-Most importantly, the quantification of HWP includes elements leading to uncertainty but also introduces a tendency for underestimation (UE4).
-The applied deductions for uncertainty (UE7) lead to underestimation, too.
-However, the deductions only apply to the quantification of carbon stocks but do not consider other major uncertainties, in particular in relation to the baseline and leakage quantification.
+The quantification of HWP includes elements leading to uncertainty but also introduces a tendency for underestimation (UE9).
+Moreover, the optional exclusion of belowground biomass (UE1) and the relatively conservative deduction for sampling uncertainty (UE8) are important contributions to potential underestimation.
+Further underestimation may occur in particular in the case of PC activities (UE2 to UE5).
 In our assessment, the potential sources of underestimation do not compensate for the potential sources of overestimation.
+We estimate that for projects that increase harvesting levels (i.e., only implement IP activities), the degree of overestimation is lower, mainly because of lower leakage risks.
+Despite this ameliorating factor, the risk of overestimation for projects implementing only IP activities is still deemed to be large.

 Next to the risk of overestimation, a key feature of all IFM activities is that there are many sources of uncertainty.
-The use of a static baseline (Un5) is the most significant contributor to overall uncertainty.
-Other important sources of uncertainty relate to the exclusion of carbon pools or emissions sources.
 Overall, in our assessment the many and significant uncertainties lead to a large overall uncertainty in the quantification of emission reductions or removals.
 As the emissions impact of the projects could be smaller than the baseline uncertainty, there is also considerable uncertainty whether the credited emission reductions or removals are attributable to the implementation of the project (which is sometimes referred to as "signal-to-noise issue").